perladvent/perldotcom/content/article/_pub_2004_10_14_file_editing.md

 {
+   "draft" : null,
+   "thumbnail" : "/images/_pub_2004_10_14_file_editing/111-cli_textedit.gif",
+   "authors" : [
+      "geoff-broadwell"
+   ],
+   "description" : "For those not used to the terminology, FMTYEWTK stands for Far More Than You Ever Wanted To Know.
+This one is fairly light as FMTYEWTKs usually go.
+In any case, the question before us is, \"How do you apply an...", "image" : null,
+   "slug" : "/pub/2004/10/14/file_editing",
+   "date" : "2004-10-14T00:00:00-08:00",
+   "categories" : "Tooling",
    "tags" : [
       "command-line-file-editing",
       "fmtyewtk",
       "geoff-broadwell",
       "perl-file-editing"
    ],
-   "date" : "2004-10-14T00:00:00-08:00",
-   "slug" : "/pub/2004/10/14/file_editing",
-   "draft" : null,
-   "authors" : [
-      "geoff-broadwell"
-   ],
-   "image" : null,
-   "title" : "FMTYEWTK About Mass Edits In Perl", "description" : "For those not used to the terminology, FMTYEWTK stands for Far More Than You Ever Wanted To Know.
-This one is fairly light as FMTYEWTKs usually go.
-In any case, the question before us is, \"How do you apply an...", "thumbnail" : "/images/_pub_2004_10_14_file_editing/111-cli_textedit.gif", "categories" : "Tooling"
+   "title" : "FMTYEWTK About Mass Edits In Perl"
 }